 Hanukkah, also known as Chanukah or the Festival of Lights, is a Jewish festival that lasts for eight days.
-In the Hebrew calendar, Hanukkah starts on the 25th of Kislev, which corresponds with the time frame between late November and late December.
-In 2020, the first day of Hanukkah is on December 10, and the festival ends on December 18.
+In the Hebrew calendar, Hanukkah starts on the 25th of Kislev, which corresponds to the time frame between late November and December in the Gregorian Calendar.
+In 2021, the first day of Hanukkah begins at sundown on November 28, and the festival ends at sundown on December 6.
 This holiday commemorated the Maccabean Revolt when Jews fought against their oppressors during the second century B.C.

 Hanukkah is not a public holiday in the United States, so businesses and schools remain open.